akashdeep000/job-title-ai/README.md

 This tool helps you clean up and standardize job titles using Artificial Intelligence.
 If you have a list of job titles that are messy or inconsistent, this tool can make them uniform and easier to understand.

-Think of it like having a smart assistant that takes all your different ways of writing job titles (e.g., "Software Dev", "Sr. Software Engineer", "Software Engineer III") and turns them into a consistent format (e.g., "Software Engineer").

 ## Setup (First Time Only)

 Before you can use the Job Title AI Tool, you need to set up your computer.
 Don't worry, it's a one-time process!